Easy To Make Patriotic Tablescape: Simple DIY Ideas

 Shop This Space

-The Chandelier Arrangement
+The Chandelier DIY Arrangement

 To create a fun patriotic chandelier, you begin by stripping the red and blue ticking fabric.
-Start by using scissors to cut a 1/2″ slit at the top of your fabric and then strip the fabric by hand.
-Because you want a raw frazzled edge, be sure to use 100% cotton fabric for this project.
-Continue to make as many fabric strips as you desire and then tie them to the chandelier in varying lengths.
+Start by using scissors to cut a 1/2″ slit at the top of your fabric, and then strip the fabric by hand.
+Because you want a raw, frazzled edge, be sure to use 100% cotton fabric for this project.
+Continue to make as many fabric strips as you desire, and then tie them to the chandelier in varying lengths.

-The drop cloth fabric stars were originally made for the napkins, however I later decided to use them on the chandelier.
+The drop cloth fabric stars were originally made for the napkins however I later decided to use them on the chandelier.

 You can see how they were made here.